-Microvascular clipping (MC) is surgery to cut off blood flow to a brain aneurysm.
+Microvascular clipping is surgery to cut off blood flow to a brain aneurysm.
 This is done to try to stop bleeding and rupture.
-This is a complex, open surgery.
+This is an open surgery.

 Reasons for Procedure

 This surgery is to prevent a brain aneurysm from causing more harm.
 It will not fix damaged areas of the brain.
 But, it can improve quality of life by stopping bleeding.